ideasman42/block-array-cow/readme.rst

 - Re-aligning of single-user reference block boundaries to reduce the size of duplicate blocks when changes are found.
-- Detecting numeric changes to the data (values incremented/decremented, zeroed etc... are not detected).
+- Detecting numeric changes to the data *(values incremented/decremented, zeroed etc... are not detected)*.

-- Reversing data.
+  Blocks either match exactly or not at all.

 Further Work